qaware/qaware-blog-source/content/posts/getting-started-rag-cwyd.md

 “)
 ```

-When the placeholder are replaced with explicit content, it may look something like the following.
+When the placeholders are replaced with explicit content, it may look something like the following.
-In this case we provided a rental agreement and want to get some specific information from it.
+In this case we provided a rental agreement as `document` and we want to get some specific information from it.
 The output of the LLM is then forwarded to the user and is usually presented as answer of the AI.

 ```